• matthew@thehomeinspectorsnotebook.com

 Properly Insulating Your Home

-Besides your actual heating system, ensuring that your home is properly insulated can save you money that would otherwise go into running your heating system longer.
-A good thing about insulation is that it will save you money in all year ‘round.
-The current attic insulation standards in our area for a new home is now R-49 (minimum).
+Ensuring that your home is properly insulated can save you money that would otherwise go into running your HVAC system longer.
+A good thing about insulation is that it will save you money all year ‘round.
+The current attic insulation standard in our area for a new home is now R-49 (minimum).
 The R-value is a material’s resistance of heat transfer through the material.
 The higher the R-value the better.
 Blown-in cellulose has an approx. R-value of 3.5 per inch.
 So, 14″ of cellulose should provide about an R-49.
-Loose fill fiberglass has an approx. R-value of 2.5 per inch and rolled fiberglass is approx. R-value of 3 per inch.
+Loose fill fiberglass has an approx. R-value of 2.5 per inch and rolled fiberglass has an approx. R-value of 3 per inch.
 If installing additional insulation in your attic, make sure that needed ventilation, such as soffit venting, is not blocked by the insulation.
-Cardboard or rigid foam baffles are normally installed to allow for needed air flow into the attic at the soffit vents while still allowing a good amount of insulation.
+Cardboard or rigid foam baffles are typically installed to allow for needed air flow into the attic at the soffit vents while still allowing a good amount of insulation.
+Keep in mind that unconditioned attics should ideally be near the same temperature as the exterior.

-In addition to a sufficient amount of attic insulation, make sure that the access location into the attic is also insulated.
-It makes no sense to properly insulate your attic only to leave the access panel or door uninsulated.
+In addition to a sufficient amount of attic insulation, make sure that the access location into the attic is also insulated and weatherstripped.
+This is a very common flaw found in many, many homes that, in itself, can easily reduce your heating and cooling costs instantly.
+It makes absolutely no sense to properly insulate your home only to leave the attic access panel or door uninsulated.
+An attic insulated with 14” of cellulose (corresponding to R-49) has only an effective R-value of about R-7 if the average-sized attic access panel (approx. 2.5′ x 2.5′ in size) lacks insulation.
 Heat is always looking for cooler areas to move to, so an uninsulated attic access panel or door can almost render the attic insulation nearly useless.
 Not insulating your attic access panel or door is like insulating your exterior walls yet leaving your front door open slightly all year.
-Adding a piece of fiberglass batt or rigid insulation is relatively easy to do and can save you energy and increase interior comfort.
+Adding a properly-sized piece of fiberglass batt or rigid insulation is relatively easy to do and can save you energy and increase interior comfort.
 This is even more important if you have a pulldown staircase to your attic since the cover is most often larger than a simple 30” x 24” access panel.
 Installing weather stripping where the access panel or cover closes should also be done.
-Read my Attic Insulation article.
+For more information specifically on attic insulation, read my Attic Insulation article.

 Utility Rebates

 Did you know that many utilities (such as UGI and PPL) offer rebates for homeowners doing energy upgrades such as new high-efficient furnaces, heat pumps, boilers, as well as water heaters, windows, doors, weatherstripping, attic insulation, etc.?
+They also offer them for other appliances such as dehumidifiers and refrigerators, as well.
 Visit the website of your utility(s) to find out what rebate programs they offer and the details.

 Shop For Cheaper Energy Suppliers

 Something that all PA homeowners can also do it change their electricity or national gas supplier thanks to the PA Electric Choice and PA Gas Switch Programs.
-These programs started in the 1990s and lets PA homeowners and businesses choose an alternate electricity or natural gas suppliers.
-Your local electric utility, such as PPL, MetEd, PennElec, etc. or natural gas utility, such as UGI or Columbia Gas, still service your home or business, but the company that your utility actually buys your electricity or natural gas from is your choice and you can easily save 25~35% (or more!!) off your electricity or gas costs by using these easy-to-use, free PA programs.
+These programs started in the 1990s and lets PA homeowners and businesses choose alternate electricity and/or natural gas suppliers.
+For whatever reason, most homeowners don’t make use of these free programs to easily save money each month.
+Your local electric utility, such as PPL, MetEd, Penelec, etc. or natural gas utility, such as UGI or Columbia Gas, will still service your home or business, but the company that your utility actually buys your electricity or natural gas from is your choice and you can sometimes save up to 35% (or more!!) off your electricity or natural gas costs by using these easy-to-use, free PA programs.
+Of course, electric and natural gas rates change regularly, so checking the prices of your utilities and the many available suppliers on a regular basis is important to ensure you’re getting the cheapest electric and gas service.
 You simply enter your zip code and the site will show you current electricity or natural gas offers and also lets you know your utility’s ‘price to compare’ current price.
 Scan the options to find a cheaper price than you’re currently paying.
-I suggest always choosing a fixed-rate offer.
-Check out the program’s website: https://www.papowerswitch.com or https://www.pagasswitch.com and start saving money on your electric and/or natural gas bills today.
+I suggest always choosing a fixed-rate offer (not, variable rates).
+Check out the program websites: https://www.papowerswitch.com or https://www.pagasswitch.com and start saving money on your electric and/or natural gas bills today.

 Here are some other similar energy-efficiency related articles: